jyn514/jyn514.github.io/content/2019-08-04-Fun-with-gaming-on-Linux.md

 title:	"Fun with gaming on Linux"
 date:	2019-08-04
 audience: techies
-excerpt: "How I got Multiplayer Civilization 5 to work on Linux"
+description: "How I got Multiplayer Civilization 5 to work on Linux"
 ---

 ## The Problem